 Can a jealous actor fool his cheating wife?
-Lillian Groag (artistic associate at the Old Globe) directs a new adaptation of The Guardsman, the comic tour de force about love, fidelity and illusion by Hungarian playwright Ferenc Molnár, opening May 17 at the NoHo Arts Center.
+Lillian Groag (artistic associate at the Old Globe) directs a new adaptation of The Guardsman, the comic tour de force about love, fidelity and illusion by Hungarian playwright Ferenc Molnár, opening tonight, May 17 at the NoHo Arts Center.

 Starring Henry Olek (actor: Idiot's Delight, Twentieth Century at the Lillian; screenwriter: All of Me starring Steve Martin and Lily Tomlin, Serving Up Richard called "tasty" by the New York Times), Susan Priver (Backstage West awards for David Mamet's Reunion and Sidney Kingsley's Detective Story), David Fruechting (The Good Book of Pedantry and Wonder at Boston Court, The Flu Season at Circle X), Kaitln Huwe (member, Illyrian Players Theater Company), and Bonnie Snyder (The Seagull, Macbeth at Antaeus; By the Bog at Theatre Banshee), The Guardsman is Molnár's 1910 masterpiece that inspired Harold Pinter's The Lover.

 The premise: thespian Max Schuman (Olek) is certain that his wife, actress Elena Beck (Priver), is being unfaithful, and disguises himself as a Russian guardsman to test her devotion.